OrangeLiuSSE/Citus_Project/README.md

 # CS5424 Citus

-> This README is only for the Cassandra implementation.
+> This README is only for the Citus implementation.

 ## Citus Implementation